Crpearce/Crpearce/README.md

 ### Hello ! 🙋🏼‍♂️
-Over the past year I have fully immersed myself into coding, specifically focusing on Front-end development with JavaScript and React.
+Over the past year plus I have fully immersed myself into coding, specifically focusing on Front-end development with JavaScript and React.
 Prior to making this career change, I was a Chef, Buyer and Data Analyst in the food distribution industry for over a decade.
 I love problem solving and have found that the change from supply chain to coding has allowed me to experience the same personal satisfaction when coming up with complex solutions.

 - 😀 I enjoy skiing ⛷️, hiking 🏔, and spending time with my wife, dog and 1 year old son.
 - 📚 I am currently learning Redux, BootStrap, MongoDB